Sign the petition and join us in calling on the government to:

 The billionaire owners of these corporations are also getting richer.

-In Australia, billionaire wealth has increased by 71% or $120 billion since 2020
+In Australia, Billionaire wealth has increased by $128 billion since 2020.
+There’s been a new billionaire every three months.

 The system is unfair and favours big corporations and billionaires.
 But we can fix it.